emacs-lsp/lsp-java/README.md

 * `lsp-java-generate-equals-and-hash-code` - Generate `equals` and `hashCode` methods.
 * `lsp-java-generate-overrides` - Generate method `overrides`
 * `lsp-java-generate-getters-and-setters` - Generate getters and setters.
+* `lsp-java-type-hierarchy` - Open type hierarchy.
+Use prefix arg to specify the type of the hierarchy.
 #### Refactoring
 LSP Java provides rich set of refactorings via [Eclipse JDT Language Server](https://projects.eclipse.org/projects/eclipse.jdt.ls) code actions and some of them are bound to Emacs commands: